Zero Tolerance Laws

-- Five states have specific per se limits for THC.
+- Six states have specific per se limits for THC.
 For example, Georgia provides an exception to the per se standard for people who are “legally entitled to use” marijuana and other substances other than alcohol.

 - One state (Colorado) has a reasonable inference law for THC.
 What this means is that the jury can infer that a person is guilty of driving under the influence (DUI) if the person has a set amount of THC in his or her blood.